 Authorities are calling for support from Western Cape residents to save as much water as possible, with the province having recorded below-average rainfall so far for this year’s rainy season.

-Collective dam levels in the province currently stand at 63.6% full, compared to 76.6% a year ago.
+Collective dam levels in the province currently stand at 63.6 % compared to 76.6% a year ago.

-Mayoral Committee Member for Water and Sanitation, Zahid Badroodien says the replacement and repairing of water infrastructure have been implemented since Day Zero in 2018.
+Mayoral Committee Member for Water and Sanitation, Zahid Badroodien says they are addressing the issue.

-“We are addressing this since we had day zero since the drought period where we have undertaken significant pipe replacement programmes, where we need to replace or repair pipes but also looking at our water meters making sure our water meters aren’t leaking also further introducing additional zones, into our city where we are able to control unexpected leaks where we can fix those pipe bursts as quickly as possible.”
+“We are addressing this since we had day zero since the drought period where we have undertaken significant pipe replacement programmes, where we need to replace or repair pipes but also looking at our water meters making sure our water meters aren’t leaking,” said Badroodien.